SirHaagen/file_reader/README.md

-# file_reader
+# JS Project with FileReader

-JS Project with FileReader
+I am an active student learning CSS, JS, React and many other stuffs.
+Looking for a challenging job opportunity